 Foil packaging is also commonly used by medical companies and laboratories to safely transport medical devices and samples, such as petri dishes, blood sample bottles, and wound care, as well as life-saving valves (e.g. resuscitation valve) and medical accessories (e.g. catheter and other tubing sets).

-The versatility and safety of aluminium foil pouches has made them the preferred choice of medical packaging in the pharmaceutical industry.
+The versatility and safety of aluminium foil stand up pouches has made them the preferred choice of medical packaging in the pharmaceutical industry.
 It provides an attractive alternative to traditional packaging, which has historically been limited in functions.

 By providing a barrier against oxygen, moisture, biological, chemical, and even aroma which keeps your medical products safe from contamination, the PET, Aluminium and LDPE laminate of foil packaging maintains their integrity from manufacture to the moment they reach the end customer.

 Aluminium foil pouches are an easy to seal pharmaceutical packaging, which makes your products even more consumer-friendly for patients who need to reseal them for repeated use.
-What’s more, since aluminium pouches are designed to be lightweight and stackable, they are much easier to transport and carry.
+What’s more, since aluminium stand up pouches are designed to be lightweight and stackable, they are much easier to transport and carry.

 Aluminium pouches for the pharmaceutical sector are composed of layered material, and required to be completely sterile.
 The good news is, thanks to the nature of the material, your medical packaging can be completely customised in colour, size and finish.